-WILDS MODE
+STRIPS MODE

-Wilds mode arranges the wild assign panel controls and touchscreen into vertical strips, providing quick access to up to eight wild controls (including the two fader wild controls) and a section of the TFT touchscreen for each fader.
+Strips mode arranges the wild assign panel controls and touchscreen into vertical strips with the same controls above each fader on a panel by panel basis.
+This provides quick access to up to six strip controls and a section of the TFT touchscreen for each fader.

-A wild assign panel set into Wilds mode is shown in Figure 1.
-Currently there are a range of pre-configured Wild strips available for use.
+A wild assign panel set into Strips mode is shown in Figure 1.
+Currently there are a range of pre-configured strips available for use.

-Accessing Wilds mode
+Accessing Strips mode

-To set a wild assign panel into Wilds mode, touch the WILDS button on the Modes row at the top of the Fader panel below.
-If the Wilds button is not visible on the Modes row, make sure that the panel is not locked by checking the status of the LOCK PANEL button also located on the Modes row.
+To set a wild assign panel into Strips mode, touch the STRIPS button on the Modes row at the top of the fader panel.

+If the Strips button is not visible on the Modes row, make sure that the panel is not locked by checking the status of the MODE LOCK button also located on the Modes row.
+The MODE LOCK button is always available even in strip type select mode, allowing the user to switch between STRIPS mode and strip type select mode while locked to STRIPS.

-Selecting Wilds mode will display the last used Wild strips on the panel and show the wilds mode setup buttons.
+Selecting STRIPS mode will display the last used strip type on the panel and show the available strip type buttons.